Alternative ways to celebrate the Castro Street Fair in 2020

 Founded by Harvey Milk in 1974, the Castro Street Fair has since raised more than $1.5M for community nonprofit beneficiary organizations.
 The Fair’s nonprofit beneficiaries earn a share of the proceeds by providing volunteers to help support the production of the Fair and collect donations at the entry gates.
 With the cancellation of so many outdoor gatherings, such as San Francisco Pride, Up Your Alley, and Folsom Street Fair, these nonprofits have lost an important source of revenue in 2020.
 To help make up for some of that loss, the Fair has launched a fundraiser via Bonfire offering a commemorative T-shirt highlighting the immortal words of the Fair’s founder, Harvey Milk, “Hope will never be silent.”
 100% of the proceeds from the sale of the shirts will be donated to the 2019 Castro Street Fair beneficiaries.
 The campaign is a limited time offer.

-A Castro Scavenger Hunt will kick off on Thursday, October 1 and run through the entire month of October.
+A Castro Scavenger Hunt will kick off on September 27 and run through October 19.
 The hunt will be a fun way to engage with the neighborhood and include historical sites and points-of-interest of the fair, the LGBTQ movement, and the Castro neighborhood.
 During this time when small businesses are being impacted so deeply, bringing people to the Castro in a safe way is an important part of the Fair’s goal for 2020.
 Details about the Scavenger Hunt can be found at the Castro Street Fair website.